Cecilia-Wang/Cecilia-CV.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Ecology, University of Otago, 2010-2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Botany, University of Otago, 2014-2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Microbiology, University of Otago, 2018-now

 Work experience
 ======